Eating While Traveling

 In honor of the Winter Olympics now taking place in Sochi, we turn to Anya von Bremzen, author of Mastering the Art of Soviet Cooking for culinary inspiration.

 Tsukiji Market is located in the heart of Tokyo’s business district.
 It’s the largest wholesale fish and seafood market in the world.
 Trucks clog the city streets in the early morning hours, delivering fish and seafood from around the world.
 The action starts as early as 2am, but in the popular imagination a day at Tsukiji kicks off with the tuna auctions.
 Professsor Ted Bestor, author …

 Christmas feast means Kentucky Fried Chicken for many in Japan.

-Cooking, Eating While Traveling, Farmers Market, Featured, Italian, Markets, Produce Explainer, Vegan, Vegetarian »
+Cooking, Eating While Traveling, Farmers Market, Italian, Markets, Produce Explainer, Vegan, Vegetarian »

 Puntarelle – Chicory elevated

 If you’ve ever spent time walking the markets of Rome chances are you’ve seen thin curled slices of a celadon to white hued vegetable piled high or floating in a bowl of water.
 Hopefully you had a salad of the puntarelle, a labor-intensive gift of fresh crunch with a hint of bitterness, often napped with a powerful anchovy garlic dressing.
 It’s …

 Have years of an ailing economy in Cuba caused Cuban cuisine to disappear in its birthplace?